nodemailer/nodemailer-web/content/smtp/oauth2.md

 ### Using custom token handling {#custom-handling}

-If you do not want Nodemailer PRO to create new access tokens then you can provide a custom token generation callback that is called every time a new token is needed for an user.
+If you do not want Nodemailer to create new access tokens then you can provide a custom token generation callback that is called every time a new token is needed for an user.

 The registered function gets the following arguments: